-This policy document provides coverage criteria for cancer screening tests.
+This policy document provides criteria for cancer screening tests.
 Please refer to:

-- Oncology: Molecular Analysis of Solid Tumors and Hematologic Malignancies for criteria related to DNA testing of a solid tumor or a blood cancer. - Genetic Testing: Hereditary Cancer Susceptibility Syndromes LA.CP.MP.
-225c for criteria related to genetic testing to determine if an individual has an inherited cancer susceptibility syndrome. - Oncology: Algorithmic Testing for criteria related to gene expression profiling and tumor multianalyte assays with algorithmic analyses. - Oncology: Circulating Tumor DNA and Circulating Tumor Cells (Liquid Biopsy) for criteria related to circulating tumor DNA (ctDNA) or circulating tumor cell testing performed on peripheral blood for cancer diagnosis, management and surveillance. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to cancer screening that is not specifically discussed in this or another non-general policy.
+- Oncology: Molecular Analysis of Solid Tumors and Hematologic Malignancies for criteria related to DNA testing of a solid tumor or a blood cancer. - Genetic Testing: Hereditary Cancer Susceptibility Syndromes for criteria related to genetic testing to determine if an individual has an inherited cancer susceptibility syndrome. - Oncology: Algorithmic Testing for criteria related to gene expression profiling and tumor multianalyte assays with algorithmic analyses. - Oncology: Circulating Tumor DNA and Circulating Tumor Cells (Liquid Biopsy) for criteria related to circulating tumor DNA (ctDNA) or circulating tumor cell testing performed on peripheral blood for cancer diagnosis, management and surveillance. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to cancer screening that is not specifically discussed in this or another non-general policy.